 My “Independent Streak” Challenges

 The independent streak in me has trouble letting in help.
-Ugh, I have resisted big time (fear of feeling stupid, most often), and I hate even admitting that right now.
+Ugh, I have resisted big time (usually out of fear of feeling like I don’t know what I’m doing), and I hate even admitting that right now.

-Sometimes I’ve resisted because I recall times that things didn’t go well, but I can’t let that stop me from trying again, from well-earned wisdom on what works and doesn’t work for me.
+Sometimes I’ve resisted because I recall times that it didn’t go well, but I can’t let that stop me from trying again.
+I’ve earned some wisdom on what works and doesn’t work for me for support.

 Sometimes I let in some help and it works so well that I am reminded to keep opening up, when my intuition says yes.
 Lately I’m on a streak of enjoying team energy and loving it.
 It’s a positive feedback loop.

 With practice, my “asking for support” muscles are now pretty good.

 Having “teammates” has literally made my self-employment journey possible, and more fun too.

 I don’t think it’s possible to have a successful business without letting in support.

 If you are trying to navigate a career transition and/or self-employment, it can feel too hard and too lonely.
 It’s hard to balance it all.